OsmosysSoftware/dev-standards/coding-standards/git.md

 ## Pull Requests (PRs)

 - Create PRs for merging changes into the `main` or `development` branches.
 - Ensure PRs are reviewed and approved by peers before merging.
+- Adding task links to PRs improves communication, provides context, and ensures that reviewers understand the purpose and requirements of the changes.
 - Provide a detailed description in the PR.
 Use the body to explain what is it, why is it needed and how is it done etc.

     ```md
     <What is it>